numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ..
 On non-noisy suites the last evaluation changes the assessment only if the :math:`f`-value is better than all :math:`f`-values from previous evaluations.

-.. [#] In the multi-objective scenario not only the last solution, but *all* solutions are taken into account for this approximation.
+.. [#] In the noisy scenario, a small number of the most current solutions will be taken into account in future versions.
-  In the noisy scenario, a small number of the most current solutions will be taken into account in future assessements.
+  In the multi-objective scenario, the recommendation option is not available, because an archive of non-dominated solutions presumes that all solutions are evaluated.

 Time Complexity Experiment
 ==========================